-It is recommended that the Disabled Facilities Grant Working Group works to develop a county-wide strategy on DFGs.
+It is recommended that the Disabled Facilities Grant Working Group works to develop a county-wide strategy on home adaptations, including Disabled Facilities Grants (DFGs).

 It is recommended that discussions are initiated with Health, Education, Social Services, and the Learning and Skills Council for the joint provision of budgets to fund communication equipment provision from the two Integrated Community Equipment Services (ICES).